gterren/girasol_machine/README.md

 See article: https://www.sciencedirect.com/science/article/pii/S2352340921001980

-The Girasol Machine is mounted on a solar tracker and it was developed to acquire infrared and visible sky images, pyranometer measurements and weather features from a nearby weather station.
+The Girasol Machine is an sky imager that is mounted on a solar tracker.
+It was developed to acquire infrared and visible sky images, pyranometer measurements and weather features from a nearby weather station.

 This repository contains the dependecies requiered for running the Girasol Machine: visible image fusion software, sun position in the sky software and lepton camera drivers.